 - Your employer has to have work for you to do for the length of your contract.

-Otherwise, court cases so far seem to suggest that anyone doing work has a real value to a company should be paid.
-It doesn't matter if you've agreed to work for free initially; it's impossible to waive your right to the minimum wage.
+Otherwise, court cases so far seem to suggest that anyone doing work that has real value to a company should be paid.
+It doesn't matter if you've agreed to work for free initially – it's impossible to waive your right to the minimum wage.

 Have a read of our guide to internships to find out the exact legal criteria for receiving payment.
 If you think you've missed out on cash you were due, you can now legally claim it back up to six years after completing your placement!